Medicare Part B

 Are you or your spouse still working at age 65?
 Does employer health insurance cover you?
 Then, you may not have to sign up for Part B right away.

-You could still enroll in Part B during the General Enrollment Period from January 1st to March 31st each year.
+If you don’t sign up for Part B during your Initial Enrollment Period, you could still enroll in Part B during the General Enrollment Period from January 1st to March 31st each year.

 Does Medicare Part B Cover Prescriptions